aspose-html/aspose-html-reference-tutorials/content/english/java/converting-epub-to-xps/convert-epub-to-xps-specify-xps-save-options/_index.md

 1. Java Development Environment: Ensure that you have Java Development Kit (JDK) installed on your system.

-2. Aspose.HTML for Java Library: Download and install Aspose.HTML for Java from the official [download link](https://releases.aspose.com/html/java/).
+2. Aspose.HTML for Java Library: Download and install Aspose.HTML for Java from the [download link](https://releases.aspose.com/html/java/).

 3. EPUB File: You will need an EPUB file that you want to convert to XPS.